EthanCai/programming-learning-notes/projects-part-1.md

 - [ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
 - [NancyFx](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
 - [ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
 It assumes you already have some basic knowledge about React.
 It is cross-platform and can run on Linux via Mono.
 Now with support for ASP.NET 5 Beta!

+**Java**

+- [Spring Framework](http://spring.io/projects): The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
+    - [jHipster](https://jhipster.github.io/): Open Source application generator for creating Spring Boot + AngularJS projects in seconds

 ## Template Engine